Israel Miller: Death

 On August 13, 1929, Miller died at the age of 63 from a heart attack at Hôtel Claridge in Paris during an extended European tour.
-He was survived by his wife, who was at his bedside at the time of his death, a daughter, and five sons: George, Maurice, Charles, Michael, and Irving.
+He was survived by his wife, who was at his bedside at the time of his death, daughters Etta, Mae and Rose, and sons George, Michael, Maurice and Irving.
+All of his sons stayed with the company, with George as president.

 Miller's body was taken to New York on the North German Lloyd liner Bremen for burial.
 His funeral was held at the B'nai Jeshurun synagogue in Manhattan on August 21, 1929.
 All I. Miller shops were closed out of respect on the day of his funeral.
 About 2,000 people attended the funeral, including friends in the theater industry and delegations from Jewish institutions and organizations he supported.
 In his eulogy, Rabbi Israel Goldstein said Miller died like Moses, "upon a mountain."
-He also described Miller's philanthropic activities.

 He is interred in the Miller family mausoleum at Union Field Cemetery in Ridgewood, Queens.